 Add to which is a certain interesting development.
 I didn’t expect this.
 I felt it perfectly laid the premise for the conclusion too.
 More importantly, this development seems to suggest an unusual turn for the Bond franchise down the road?

-Speculation about such a possible change will retain me as a 007 fan for more years to come.
-And that is perhaps the greatest strength of this epilogue.
+Speculation about such a change will the 007 fanboy in me alive for a few more years.
+That is perhaps the greatest strength of this epilogue.

 Check out my other snappy movie reviews.